 Sandmonk: the Sensitive Brute

-This is the character which I’m not 100% sure of.
-In terms of Unruly Heroes, he’s a demonic-like muscleman with a tint of blue in his skin and a rugged-looking ginger beard.
+This is the character that I’m not 100% sure of.
+In terms of Unruly Heroes, he’s a demonic-like muscleman with a tint of blue within his skin and a rugged-looking ginger beard.
 He doesn’t have a weapon of choice as he’ll just punch his way through anything he sees!
 He may be slow to perform certain attacks but every punch has a lot of weight behind it, eliminating enemies much faster than a few of the others.
 Unlike the others, he doesn’t have a special move which is initiated by a mystical statue (Long Staff, Balls and inflatable Pig Skin), instead, he has the ability to smash through walls and strong structures which the others are too weak to do so.
 Sandmonk’s jumping ability is the same as Wukong, he can double jump if you push jump whilst in the air.

 Each of the four characters also has a ‘super move’ which can be performed once you have caused a certain amount of damage.
 This varies between all four as Wukong shoots out multiple attacks which home in on the enemies, Sanzang creates a circular barrier that injures anyone who enters it, Kihong inflates and becomes a rolling ball of doom, and Sandmonk grows to double his size with double the power.